When to Say “No” or “Not Now”

 Let me share a story from my own life that illustrates how I came to apply these tests in a way that allowed me to set skillful and compassionate boundaries for myself.

 In the early 1990s, I left the comfort of the classroom to become the dean of students at the law school on the campus of the University of California—Davis.
 Little did I know the stresses and conflicts that awaited me.
 Student after student came in and poured out his or her life troubles to me, partly because I already had the reputation of being approachable as a faculty member.

 I felt I owed every student 100% of my time and effort, even if it meant skipping lunch or working into the night.
 I never said "no." Students asked for help with difficulties I had no training for.
 Some of them should have been at the counseling center (which is where I eventually sent them).
 This work was in addition to the many administrative tasks I'd taken on—supervising the financial aid, placement, and registrar's offices—to name just three.

-After a few weeks on the job, I was utterly exhausted.
+After a few weeks in my new job, I was utterly exhausted.
 I went home at night and sobbed to my husband that I'd made a terrible mistake by agreeing to take on this appointment.

 But something else happened the same year I entered the Dean's Office.
 Four months after taking the job, I took a trip to Spirit Rock Meditation Center in Marin County for the first time.
 Two women I'd never heard of were leading a daylong retreat: Sylvia Boorstein and Sharon Salzberg.
-(Sylvia has written the Foreword to my book.)
+(Sylvia has now written the Foreword to my book How to Be Sick!)

 One day the Buddha told a story about an acrobat and his assistant.
 The acrobat erected a bamboo pole and told his assistant to climb up it and stand on his shoulders.
 Then the acrobat said to his assistant: "Now you watch after me and I'll watch after you.
 This way we can show off our skill and come down safely from the pole."